haydenmuhl/markdown-srd/dnd-5e-srd-5.1.md

 Actions
 Scimitar.
 Melee Weapon Attack: +3 to hit, reach 5 ft., one creature.
 Hit: 4 (1d6 + 1) slashing damage.
 Cultists swear allegiance to dark powers such as elemental princes, demon lords, or archdevils.
 Most conceal their loyalties to avoid being ostracized, imprisoned, or executed for their beliefs.
 Unlike evil
-  Not for resale.
-Permission granted to print or photocopy this document for personal use only.
-System Reference Document 5.1 398

  STR DEX CON INT WIS
 10 (+0) 12 (+1) 13 (+1) 12 (+1) 15 (+2) Skills Medicine +4, Nature +3, Perception +4